- Hours of Opening

 - All users must leave the Library promptly when closure or any other reason for evacuating the building is signalled.

-- All users must comply with the Area Safety Regulations and with directions for evacuation in case of emergency or statutory fire drills.
-A copy of the Area Safety Regulations may be consulted at the Library Enquiry Desk.
+- All users must comply with the Area Safety Regulations and be familiar with the Know Two Routes guidance and with directions for evacuation in case of emergency or statutory fire drills.
+A copy of the Know Two Routes guidance may be consulted at the Level 3 Enquiry Desk in the Andersonian Library.

 - Seats may not be reserved.
 Library material or personal effects left unattended in the Library may be removed by Library staff.